 So, since humidity is so important for data centres, what level of relative humidity should you be keeping yours at?
 Generally, maintaining ambient relative humidity of between 45% and 55% is ideal, and is optimal for performance and reliability.

-When the relative humidity levels are too high you can get water condensation.
+When the relative humidity levels are too high your data centre can suffer from water condensation.
 This causes issues like hardware corrosion and early system and component failure.
-If it’s too low, then computer equipment becomes vulnerable to electrostatic discharge.
-Which causes a lot of damage to some very sensitive components within almost any electronic device.
+If it’s too low, the computer equipment becomes vulnerable to electrostatic discharge.
+This causes a lot of damage to some very sensitive components found within almost any electronic device.

 This is why we recommend that data centre humidity is closely monitored, with alarm systems in place to detect when the humidity is rising above 60% or dropping below 40%.
 Monitoring is critical for such important businesses because relative humidity is exactly that – relative.
 It’s directly related to the current temperature, and so will change regularly.
 As the value of the IT equipment rises, so does the risk and costs associated with getting the humidity wrong!